RapidSoftwareSolutions/Marketplace-Giphy-Package/README.md

 + The 'live date' of the app and feature that integrates with the API.
 Briefly describe how the Giphy API integrates with your app and provide screenshots of the implementation.

-+ As per our section 5 A of our terms of service, <b>we require all apps that use the Giphy API to conspicuously display "Powered By Giphy" attribution marks where the API is utilized.</b> You can find approved [official logo marks here](http://www.google.com/url?q=http%3A%2F%2Fgiphymedia.s3.amazonaws.com%2Fgiphy-attribution-marks.zip&sa=D&sntz=1&usg=AFQjCNH2vioX4nvsrL6iR2kuB_WG-85VLA).
++ As per our section 5 A of our terms of service, **we require all apps that use the Giphy API to conspicuously display "Powered By Giphy" attribution marks where the API is utilized.** You can find approved [official logo marks here](http://www.google.com/url?q=http%3A%2F%2Fgiphymedia.s3.amazonaws.com%2Fgiphy-attribution-marks.zip&sa=D&sntz=1&usg=AFQjCNH2vioX4nvsrL6iR2kuB_WG-85VLA).
 Please provide screenshots of your attribution placement.

 ## Giphy.searchGifs